tech-otaku/menu-bar-clock/README.md

 ### Additional Keys

-In macOS Big Sur the structure of `com.apple.menuextra.clock.plist` has changed:
+In macOS 11 Big Sur and later, the structure of `com.apple.menuextra.clock.plist` has changed:

 ```
 <?xml version="1.0" encoding="UTF-8"?>